-- This 12-month SPI-based drought outlook uses observations through June 2016, with potential impacts on large surface water reserves and groundwater.
-In general, impacts are expected if the 12-month SPI is ≤-1.3 (very dry or worse - ref.: CDPMN). - A drought watch remains in effect for the ABC Islands, St. Kitts, St. Lucia and St. Vincent and is now also issued for N French Guiana and St. Maarten. - A drought warning is issued for Suriname and S French Guiana.
+- This 12-month SPI-based drought outlook uses observations through July 2016, with potential impacts on large surface water reserves and groundwater.
+In general, impacts are expected if the 12-month SPI is ≤-1.3 (very dry or worse - ref.: CDPMN). - A drought watch remains in effect for St. Lucia and St. Vincent and is also issued for southern French Guiana and Tobago.